ShinyZero0/SentSplit.cs/README.md

 ## TO DO:

-- [ ] ReadAllLines => StreamReader as it could be faster
+- [ ] ReadAllLines => StreamReader and maybe stdin as it could be faster
-- [ ] Ignore some abbreviations e.g. e.g. after which the capitalized word will be on a new line
+- [ ] Ignore some abbreviations e.g. e.g. after which the capitalized word will be on a new line (hard to do with regex)
 - [x] .NET 6 => 7
 - [x] Fix adding a whitespace after a paragraph